Efficient Error-tolerant Search on Knowledge Graphs

-Since keeping the table of neighbour nodes for every data nodes is expensive in term of space, we only keep the cardinality of $T_{n,k,l}$.
-Also, in order to efficiently retrieve data node candidates for a query node, we implement an inverted index which stores a list of nodes for every label, every cardinality and every distance.
-In other words, the index allows us to efficiently find data nodes that have a label $l$ at their $k$-neighbourhood with a certain cardinality.
+It can be noted that the neighborhood is insensitive to edge directions.
+Since keeping the table of neighbor nodes for every data node is expensive in term of space, we only keep the cardinality of $T_{n,k,l}$.
+Also, to efficiently retrieve candidate mappings of a query node, we implement an inverted index which stores a list of nodes for every label, every cardinality and every distance.
+In other words, the index allows us to efficiently find data nodes that have a label $l$ at their $k$-neighborhood with a certain cardinality.

-Once the neighbourhood tables $T_{n, k, l}$ of both data and query nodes are computed for each label $l$ and path length $k \leq d$, then we can compare the neighbourhood of a query node to that of a data node and filter out unqualified data nodes.
-The edit distance between data node $n_g$ and query node $n_q$ for label $l$ at $k$-neighbourhood can be written as
+Once the neighborhood tables $T_{n, k, l}$ of both data node $n$ and query node $n_q$ are computed for each label $l$ and path length $k \leq d$, then we can compare the cardinalities of $T_{n_q, k, l}$ and $T_{n, k, l}$ and find out the number of edge labels $l$ that are present in the $k$-neighborhood of $n_q$ but not in that of $n$.
+The edit distance between data node $n$ and query node $n_q$ for label $l$ at $k$-neighborhood can be written as